-Together, these schedulers form the Minimal Interference Maximal Productivity (MIMP) system, which enhances both the hypervisor's scheduler and the Hadoop job scheduler to better manage their performance.
+Together, these schedulers form the Minimal Interference Maximal Productivity (MIMP) system, which enhances both the hypervisor scheduler and the Hadoop job scheduler to better manage their performance.
 Our primary contributions include:

-- A study of the workloads on 192 production servers that illustrate the vast untapped potential common in today's data centers. - A new priority level built into Xen's Credit Scheduler that prevents batch processing VMs from hurting interactive VM performance. - Task affinity models that match each Hadoop task to the dedicated or shared VM that will provide it the most benefit. - A deadline and progress aware Hadoop job scheduler that allocates resources to jobs in order to meet performance goals and maximize the efficiency of a hybrid cluster.
+- A new priority level built into Xen's Credit Scheduler that prevents batch processing VMs from hurting interactive VM performance. - Task affinity models that match each Hadoop task to the dedicated or shared VM that will provide it the most benefit. - A deadline and progress aware Hadoop job scheduler that allocates resources to jobs in order to meet performance goals and maximize the efficiency of a hybrid cluster. - An admission control mechanism which ensures high priority jobs meet deadlines, even when a cluster is heavily overloaded.